henrywfyeung/ERC721Copy/README.md

     }

     /**
-     * @notice Sets up the mintable rule by the creator NFT's tokenId and the ruleData.
+     * @dev Sets up the mintable rule by the creator NFT's tokenId and the ruleData.
 This function will
      * decode the ruleData back to the required parameters and sets up the mintable rule that decides who
      * can or cannot mint a copy of the creator's NFT content, with the corresponding parameters, such as
      * transferable, updatable etc. see {IMintable-MintInfo}